 Augmentation Rhinoplasty: This type of surgery increases the dimensions of the nose.

 Non-Surgical Rhinoplasty: There are non-surgical procedures that can be used to alter the shape and appearance of the nose.
 This is achieved with injectable fillers like RADIESSE.

 Dr. Kevin Sadati at the Gallery of Cosmetic Surgery is an ENT Specialist and board certified facial plastic surgeon with over a decade of rhinoplasty experience.
 His natural artistic talent, coupled with his extensive experience, helps him create natural looking rhinoplasty results for each of his patients.
-If you are unhappy with the look, shape or size of your nose, schedule an initial consultation with Dr. Sadati in his Newport Beach office today.
+If you are unhappy with the look, shape or size of your nose, schedule an initial consultation with Dr. Sadati in his Newport Beach plastic surgery office today.
 Learn about all your options.

 359 San Miguel Dr, Suite 200 Newport Beach CA 92660

 Clients from around the globe travel to see Dr. Sadati for his surgical expertise.
 He and his surgical team provide the highest standard of patient care, from the initial consultation, to complete recovery and conclusion of your care.
 Our friendly staff is available to accommodate you in any way that we can.